WinterSun23/Esolangs/README.md

 # Esolangs
-An attempt to explore interesting esolangs and try to create my own fun, meaningful ones.
+An attempt to explore interesting esolangs and try to create my own fun ones and hopefully finally get to understand the horror of "Malbolge".

 # BrainFu*k (BF)